tiationg-kho/leetcode-pattern-500/[I]stack-queue/stack-queue.md

 - **use stack to simulate**
     - can simulate text editor
         - user two stack or dll
-    - can simulate iterator
+    - can simulate nested list iterator
 - **use monotonic queue and sliding window**
-    - if we want to maintain the min/max value and there is a constraint about the length of valid subarray(sliding window)
+    - if we want to maintain the min/max value and there is a constraint/consideration about the length of valid subarray (sliding window)
+        - eg. get every [i, i + k - 1] subarray's min/max value
+            - naive way might take O(nk)
+            - use monotonic queue only spend O(n)
+                - the min/max will be located at queue' head
     - notice
         - when to pop element at queue’s end
         - when to add element at queue’s end
         - when the element at queue’s start is expired
-    - steps (can reorder or combine)
-        1. update states due to right ptr is moving
-            - using monotonic queue
-        2. move left ptr to maintain valid
-            - update states due to left ptr is moving
-                - using monotonic queue
-        3. if valid
-            - record cur best res
+        - when to record the cur best res
+        - (order of these steps is not guaranteed)
 - **use monotonic stack (consider one or two side’s relationship)**
     - notice
-        - when to pop element at stack end
+        - when to pop element at stack's end
         - when to add element at stack’s end
-    - monotonic increasing or decreasing array will be initialized
+    - monotonic increasing or decreasing array will be generated
     - there’s two type of this technique
         - consider one side’s relationship
         - consider two side’s relationship